rick-mallery/test/importing_data_sets.md

    - **Add file from URL** &mdash; Enter a URL (https:// or file:///) as the data source.
    - **Add from data connection** &mdash; Enter the name of an existing table or a custom query as the data source.
    - **Add from local file** &mdash; Choose a file from a file browser.
-3. The options differ depending on which input type you select.
-Jump to the relevant section below.
+3. Jump to a section below for options specific to your input type.

 ## Adding a File from a URL
 1. Choose a folder to store the data set.